tuckerweibell/recipe/packages/recipe/src/components/EzCheckbox/EzCheckbox.md

       description: '**Deprecated** If true, the component is a legacy checkbox.'
     },
     {
+      name: 'name',
+      types: ['string'],
+      description: 'The name of the checkbox input.', },
+    {
+      name: 'onBlur',
+      types: ['func'],
+      description: 'Callback fired when the state is blurred for controlled components.', },
+    {
       name: 'onChange',
       types: ['func'],
       description: 'Callback fired when the state is changed for controlled components.', },
+    {
+      name: 'onFocus',
+      types: ['func'],
+      description: 'Callback fired when the state is focused for controlled components.', },
     {
       name: 'size',